AmeerTaweel/comp-410-hw-01/README.md

 - `custom` contains custom helper modules.
 - `models` contains 3D models in TLST (custom) format.
 More on TLST later.
 - `shaders` contains vertex and fragment shaders for `main.cpp` and `3dview.cpp`.
+- `photos` contains photos of the program to demonstrate that it works properly.

 ## Creative Additions